steven-serruya/youtube-clone/README.md

 This project uses the YouTube Data API via RapidAPI to fetch video data, search results, and channel information.

+## API Key

+To use the YouTube Data API, you need to include your API key in the project.
+Follow these steps to set it up:

+1. **Create a `.env` file** in the root directory of the project if it doesn’t already exist.

+2. **Add your API key** to the `.env` file with the following line:
+    ```plaintext
+    REACT_APP_RAPIDAPI_KEY=your_rapidapi_key_here
+    ```

+   You can obtain the API key by signing up for a RapidAPI account and subscribing to the YouTube API plan.
+Make sure to replace `your_rapidapi_key_here` with the actual key you receive.

+3. **Restart the development server** after adding the API key to ensure the application can access it.

+This step is crucial for the application to fetch video data and function correctly.

 ### Endpoints Used

 - **Search Videos**: To search for videos based on a query.